Resonance definition physics

 This is a common observation that the amplitude of an oscillation simple pendulum decreases gradually with time till it becomes zero.
 Such oscillations, in which the amplitude decreases steadily with time, are called damped oscillations.

-We known from our everyday experience that the motion of any microscopic system is accompanied by frictional effects.
+We have known from our everyday experience that the motion of any microscopic system is accompanied by frictional effects.
 While describing the motion of a simple pendulum, this effect was completely ignored.
 As the bob of the pendulum moves to and fro, then in addition to the weight of the bob and the tension in the string, bob experiences viscous drag due to its motion through the air.
 Thus simple harmonic motion is an idealization.
 In practice, the amplitude of this motion gradually becomes smaller and smaller because of friction and air resistance because the energy of the oscillator is based up doing work against the resistive forces.
 The amplitude of the damped simple harmonic wave changes with time as compared with an ideal un-damped harmonic wave.
 Thus we see that:

 Damping is a process whereby energy is dissipated from the oscillating system.